dfo-no/dfo-storybook/README.md

 The documentation is deployed to https://komponenter.dfo.no.

 ### Deploying the storybook
-Run `npm run build` to create a static build in a folder called `storybook-static/` and upload the storybook to wherever you want to host it from.
+~~Run `npm run build` to create a static build in a folder called `storybook-static/` and upload the storybook to wherever you want to host it from.~~

+This project is hosted on DFØ´s server.
+To access this you need to connect with a VPN client.
+Ask Torgeir, Nils or Ådne to set this up correctly.

+You also need to add a git remote to this server and push you changes directly to DFØ´s server.
+Don't forget to push your changes to GitHub as well.

+Remote:
+- Production: ssh://kom@dfo.no:/home/kom/git/dfo-storybook

 ---